MylesThomas/algoexpert.io/FrontendExpert/notes/notes.md

 - Performance is not as important due to the modern web
     - This micro-optimizations do absolutely nothing usually
         - Not worth sacrificing trade-offs like code maintainability

+Note: Right before JavaScript Crash Course, I decided to put figures in their own modules...

+---
+# JavaScript Crash Course

+# Lesson 1 - Introduction

+JavaScript is the 3rd (and arguably most important) pillar of the holy trinity of the modern web

+Master it and you can breathe life into any webpage!

+# Notes from the video

+JavaScript
+- Primary programming language of the web
+- Resembles a lot of other languages
+    - Java/Python
+    - Has a ton of unique properties too
+        - Can really set you apart as a frontend engineer

+Something different about JavaScript: Usually executed inside of the user's browser
+- Other languages we run on our local computers...

+Because of this:
+- Pros:
+    - Unique set of features we can take advantage of

+- Cons:
+    - Need to be aware of limitations of browsers

+        Example: Event Loop
+        - JavaScript all executes in a single thread
+        - Browser uses an "event loop" to mimic concurrency
+            - Understanding how this event loop works is incredibly important for interacting with asynchronous programming
+                - Need it for working with APis

+Note: Asynchronous programming = allows you to start a long-running task and still be responsive to other events while that task runs (rather than having to wait until that task has finishes)

+Starting out:
+- Syntax
+- Types
+- Operators

+Next - Nuanced:
+- Model for Object Oriented Programming
+- How closures are used for scoping of identifiers

+Last:
+- Work with browser to manipulate the document to create interactive webpages that respond to user input and communicate w/ the server

+Prepare of frontend interviews:
+- Deep knowledge of JavaScript is the most important skill
+    - Very likely you will have to implement functions (just like questions on this FrontendExpert site)
+    - Questions will test your understanding of his topics
+        - Almost impossible to solve without specialized knowledge of how JavaScript language is working

+Also, you may be asked to write JS to add functioality to webpage
+- Not to test knowledge, but practical knowledge

+JS is very important!!

+# Lesson 2- JavaScript Basics

+# Key Terms

+## JavaScript

+##

+##

+##